dsgelab/RNN/README.md

 ```
 In this part we have also removed all rare codes (for each data modality). coded occurring in less than 70 individuals in a full dataset (prevalence of less than 1/100000) were removed.

-These codes were deleted form both data files and code dictionary.
+These codes were deleted form data files and code dictionary.

 ### 4_demo_features